What Is ACCA? A Complete Guide to Course Structure, Salary, and Scope

 1. Applied Knowledge Level

-The Applied Knowledge Level gives students a strong foundation in finance and accounting techniques.
+The Applied Knowledge level builds a strong foundation in accounting and business concepts.
 The exams are:

 These exams are to be completed alongside the Responsible Business Management Essential-Employability Module.